UCI-GDIM32-W25/in-class-activities-Cordelia77/README.md

 ### Activity 5
 The initial stage involved importing some of the environmental materials and carrying out some of the ground work.
 [What we did today](https://github.com/tinamengxq/GDIM32-Final/commit/f9f2a3fd564c0d68345d73330b164d7cfec18901)

+## W8
+### Activity 1
+*_activeDialogue* is a variable used to store the current conversation.
+It controls:
+1. Whether the sentence can be continued to be played
+2. Whether the player is allowed to move
+3. Whether the conversation has ended

+### Activity 2
+Attendance: Yuxin Ding, Tina Meng, Yan Zhang

+### Activity 3
+### Activity 4
+### Activity 5